Chapter 1

 Her friend nodded, solemn and eager, as if this were a crisis.

 I saw them again reflected in the glass door as I left: twin silhouettes gliding past in the street, sleek and beautifully groomed, like greyhounds bred to chase the scent of money.
-From the far side of all this, with jungle ruins and missing years between, I can say this much: what drove Floey off the map wasn’t some romantic hunger for ruin; it was the plain, stupid pain of a mother who’d watched money take her children away and was still looking for any power—paint, gods, flying saucers—that might give them back.
-They weren’t the villains.
-They were just part of the weather.
+From the far side of all this, with jungle ruins and missing years between, I can say this much: what drove Floey off the map wasn’t some dark romance with ruin; it was the plain, stupid pain of a mother who had watched money take her children away and was still looking for any power, paint, gods, flying saucers, that might give them back.